jessicalhuang/python_focus_group/README.md

 expressions.py: A Python script that shows how to do mathematical expressions complex_math.py: A Python script that imports the function math to do additional mathematical expressions
 session_07_extra: A Python script in which I practice using mathematical expressions

+## Session_08
+tuples.py: A Python script that introduces tuples and some tuple functions lists.py: A Python script that introduces lists and some list functions ranges.py: A Python script that introduces how to use the range function
+session_08_extra: A Python script in which I practice making lists and tuples and using range